 Once the bottom of the omelet has turned golden brown and is firm, then it is time to flip it over to the other side to finish cooking for a few minutes more.
 Slice the finished omelet and serve!

 Cook’s NOTES and Tip:

-Place a dinner plate, same size as skillet or one that will fit inside and place it over the omelette (as shown in the photo) then place your hand onto the plate to hold it down, while you lift the skillet and flip the omelette onto the plate.
-Then slide the omelette back into the skillet to finish cooking.
+Place a dinner plate, the same size as a skillet or one that will fit inside and place it over the omelet (as shown in the photo) then place your hand onto the plate to hold it down, while you lift the skillet and flip the omelet onto the plate.
+Then slide the omelet back into the skillet to finish cooking.

-Omelets (aka omelettes) are so versatile, you can make your own variations, adding different vegetables and cheeses.
-Make them thin or make them thick, will depend on the size of the skillet you use.
+Omelets are so versatile, you can make your own variations, adding different vegetables and cheeses.
+Make them thin or make them thick, it will depend on the size of the skillet you use.

-Either way, omelettes work so well especially when you need a quick meal or an extra side dish.
+Either way, omelets work so well especially when you need a quick meal or an extra side dish.